bruceravel/demeter/documentation/Athena/examples/data.rst

 calibration works by simultaneously setting those two parameters such that the selected point has the chosen energy value.

-Now, import the second scan at 60K, :file:`fe.061`. `Mark <../ui/mark.html>`__ both groups by clicking on their little purple buttons and plot them in energy by clicking on the :button:`E,purple` button.
+Now, import the second scan at 60K, :file:`fe.061`. `Mark
+<../ui/mark.html>`__ both groups by clicking on their mark buttons and
+plot them in energy by clicking on the :button:`E,purple` button.

 .. subfigstart::